vzachari/IronSmithQSM/README.md

 c) Absolute path to MyInputFile needs to be provided *(Ex. /home/data/MyAmazingExp/CSVFileVault/File.csv)* if MyInputFile is not in current folder.

-d) FreeSurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
+d) Freesurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
 See section #5 on Optional features below.

 ## 4) MyInputFile format: